-Participating in Research
+Participating in research

 If you are conducting research at a post-graduate level or above, you could advertise for participants on our website and via our database of contacts.
 Please click here to find out what we require from researchers before we can support their projects.
 We are also available on a consultancy basis if your research would benefit from our expertise, including that of our young recovering volunteers.
 You may also be interested in our Professional Network Membership.

-This is a five year project, funded by the Big Lottery Fund and is due to end in 2015.
+This is a five year project, funded by the Big Lottery Fund and is due to end in 2016.
 After completion Beat will publicise the findings through various channels including the media, our website, academic journals and conferences.

 If you are a professional and would like more information about this (and other Beat research) projects and to be kept up to date, you should register as a Beat Professional Network member.
 To find out more information and how to complete an application, please click here.

 Beat are part of a group led by Dr Rachel Bryant-Waugh, which is carrying out a new research project into the stigma faced by those with eating disorders and their families and carers.
 This research is exploring the forms and consequences of stigmatising attitudes, and seeks to design interventions based on the experiences of individuals and their families.
 The first phase of this research consisted of three surveys (one for parents and carers, one for siblings and another for people with personal experience of an eating disorder), the designs of which were based on a an extensive literature review of past research into stigma and eating disorders.
 Details of the findings and the next phases of this research project will be posted on this page and in other Beat communications such as our e-newsletter and 'UpBeat'.